giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

   - https://github.com/orgs/giantswarm/teams/team-celestial
 ---

-# Using Persistent Volumes on Azure
+# Encrypting Persistent Volumes using Azure Key Vault

 If your cluster is running in Azure infrastructure, the most common way to provision Persistent Volumes (PVs) is by using Azure Disks.